Zippart/Ukraine-Russia-Tweets/README.md

 After making a 5 kmeans and 11 kmeans cluster model, I used another NER model to see which clusters are what.

 ## 5. Machine Learning
+After making a 5 kmeans and 11 kmeans cluster model, I used another NER model to see how my data was clustered.
+When graphed, there was a distinct cluster that is unique from the others.
+5 kmeans was just a starting point for params.
+But it ended up being sufficient enough.
+The other parts were default:
+-	k-means++ for centroids
+-	n_init – number of algorithim runs
+-	etc…

+My 5 kmeans model had a DBI (Davies-Bouldin Index) score of 2.7, and my 11 kmeans had a 9.
+I used hyperparameter tuning to arrive at an 11 kmeans model, but it somehow performed worse.
+Also, when graphing both, I could not discern a meaningful difference.
+This is likely because most of the clusters were unfortunately closely knit and interspersed with each other.
+Other accuracy metrics to compare the two kmeans like silhouette scores and Calinski-Harabasz Index I couldn’t code properly.

 ## 6. Recommendations
+A web application could be developed to show the amount of popularity certain entities have to gauge varying degrees of importance through a GUI from the dataframes created from the different clusters.

+It may be a bit messy, but the unique entities amongst the two groupings of clusters (comparing clusters 0-2 and 0-5), provide a good number of entities to explore.
+The business problem revolved around: “identifying key figures, events, and areas of importance, which will improve the ability of humanitarian organizations to understand the scope and impact of the conflict”.
+And I believe looking through the entities can help with that.

 ## 7. Future Improvements
+Including geographic location, the timing of tweets, and sentiment analysis could help in identifying trends and serious points of conflict.
+As mentioned earlier, neural networks are being considered, in addition to getting other accuracy metrics to work.
+Lastly, I need to test the clustering models on unseen data.

 ## 8. Credits
 Thank you to everyone in the Springboard Slack and my mentor that helped me navigate this project!